ivanxma/mysqlk8s/helm/ee/README.md

 On OCI Console, notedown the following regarding registry namespace and authentication token.
 - How can you locate the Registry Namespace?
   - Choose Contaier Registry from Hamburgen menu
-  - Select the create Registry's Ropositry and Locate the Namespace in the details Screen.
+  - Select the create Registry's Repositry and Locate the Namespace in the details Screen.
 - How can you create/locate the user name and authentication token for Registry login?
   - At the right upper corner, locate the User Profile Icon and SELECT the user profile
     - Noted down the Profile name as something similar to
       - oracleidentitycloudservice/[user]@[company]
     - On Resource menu, choose **Auth Tokens**
       - Click **Generate Token** and fill in the Description to generate the token
-      - Note down the Token
+      - Note down the Token  [Token]

 ---
 At this point, the registry is ready for installation; You have the following information :